saqrelfirgany/saqrelfirgany/README.md

 1. **BizBuradayız**: A platform that connects customers with leading companies providing emergency services and roadside assistance throughout the country.
    - [Google Play](https://play.google.com/store/apps/details?id=com.namaait.bizburadayiz)
    - [Architecture used - Real-World Flutter](https://play.google.com/store/apps/details?id=com.namaait.bizburadayiz)
+   - When I joined the team, the project had a significant number of bugs.
+My first challenge was to address and resolve all these bugs before transitioning it to the new architecture.
+   - Integrated with Pusher

 2. **BizBuradayız Driver**: An app for drivers to provide services for BizBuradayız.
    - [Google Play](https://play.google.com/store/apps/details?id=com.namaait.bizburadayiz.driver)